Become a Group or Aqua Fitness Instructor

 You have come to the right place for getting a Canada-wide certification.
-All of our courses are approved by British Columbia Recreation and Parks Association (BCRPA) which is part of the National Fitness Leaders Association of Canada.
+All of our courses are approved by British Columbia Recreation and Parks Association (BCRPA) which is part of Fitness Leadership Canada (formerly National Fitness Leaders Association of Canada).
 We can easily help you with the steps to get fully certified with them.
 BCRPA is a high standard fitness certification and can be used nationally.
 If you'd like to get certified with a different governing body, please contact us for information.

 Step 1: Fitness Theory Course (in class in Victoria or online from anywhere)

 The In Class Fitness Theory course runs over 3 days: Friday evening 5:30 to 9:30pm, Saturday and Sunday 8:30am to 4:30pm.
 Please see the dates these classes will be running in Victoria.
 You are provided with a full colour manual and work book.
 There is a short pre-course reading assignment and quiz and you will complete a final assignment within two months of finishing this course.

 With the online course, you can begin right away.
 You are given 4 months to complete it, but you could easily do it within a month (or less) if you put your mind to it.
 It includes 8 assignments, which you submit to us for evaluation and we return to you with thorough feedback.
 The course includes your manual and videos and tutorials to help you learn the information.

 The Fitness Theory final assignment makes sure you are prepared for the BCRPA provincial exam.
 After you complete this, you will receive a Fitness Theory Certificate from Body Blueprint.